sulagnanandi/isci1a24-kritik-programming/README.md

 # isci1a24_kritik_programming
-kritik programming questions from isci1a24
+Kritik assignments' programming problems from ISCI1A24 (Calculus I & II topics).